 MARCH Nacogdoches really comes alive in the spring.
 Celebrate by perusing fresh produce and hand-made treats at the Nacogdoches Farmers' Market, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
 Wrap up your perfect Saturday with a wild night at the Nacogdoches Pro Rodeo and Steer Show.

 APRIL There’s a whole lot of beauty to behold around town this month.
-Pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
+Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
 Peruse the art at Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.

 MAY During the first weekend of the month, enjoy authentic dishes from around the world at the Multicultural Fest at Sacred Heart Catholic Church.
 Then take advantage of the mild morning with a stroll through the SFA gardens to see the Sculpture for All Outdoor Exhibition and Competition.
 Or follow the Statue Trail to view the seven statues located downtown and along Mound St. to learn about influential people and events that helped shape the city’s history.